nzubeifechukwu/course-registration-system/README.md

 ## Local Setup Instructions

-> [!WARNING]
+> [!IMPORTANT]
 > **IMPORTANT!!!**
 >
-> Consider interacting with the application on [this live deployment url](https://course-registration-system-qxzg.onrender.com) if you encounter some issues while trying to set up Prisma.
+> I prefer that you interact with the application on [this live deployment url](https://course-registration-system-qxzg.onrender.com).
 >
-> Proceed with the setup instructions below if you'd still want to go ahead and run the project locally.
+> But if you still want to run the project locally, then proceed with the setup instructions below.
 >
 > I've provided a link at the right point below to guide you with setting up Prisma.
-I hope your set up goes seamlessly.

 Follow these steps to run this project locally on your machine: